g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/README.md

 # What

-A list of curated Powershell scripts to be used with Crowdstrike Falcon Real Time Response (but you can use them with any EDR/tool that permit you to deploy .ps1 scripts).
+A list of curated Powershell scripts to be used with Crowdstrike Falcon Real Time Response and/or Fusion Workflows (but you can use them with any EDR/SOAR/tool that permit you to deploy .ps1 scripts).
-Some useful scripts to use in incident response.
+Some useful scripts to use in (not only) incident response.

 # Links